zowe/docs-site/docs/user-guide/cli-db2plugin.md

 **Follow these steps:**

-1. If you are installing the plug-in on a Apple computer that contains a MacOS M1 processor, complete the steps in [MacOS M1 processor installation](../user-guide/cli-db2-install-m1.md).
+1. If you are installing the plug-in on a Apple computer that contains an M1 (or later architecture) processor, complete the steps in [M1 processor installation](../user-guide/cli-db2-install-m1.md).
 If not, continue to Step 2.

 2. [Download the ODBC CLI Driver](https://github.com/ibmdb/node-ibm_db#-download-clidriver-based-on-your-platform--architecture-from-the-below-ibm-hosted-url) (Darwin x64).
 Use the table within the download URL to select the correct CLI Driver for your platform and architecture.